johnnyblack12/library/README.md

-Simple single-page app to record books in your possession and whether you have read them yet or not.
+Simple single-page personal library app to practice and test UI design.

+Built with class-based OOP.

 Functional on mobile.

-Not yet hooked up to database so no storage.